 From our founder

-The amazing, rewarding thing is: this is working!
+The amazing, rewarding thing, thousands of jobs later, is: yes, this is working!

 Reem Yared, Founder & CEO